allangelman/ray-tracer/README.md

 ![triangles](https://github.com/allangelman/ray-tracer/assets/45411265/c391856d-f4c2-4caf-a8a0-47f3abc3735f)

 # Next Steps

 For next steps, I would like to explore more acceleration data structures.
 My glass bunny took a while to render, and I am curious how to expidite that.

 # Bloopers

+This render happened early on when I was calculating the intersection of the sphere and I made a mistake in the roots calculation.
+Very funky!
 ![calculating roots incorrectly I think](https://github.com/allangelman/ray-tracer/assets/45411265/73011bea-f74b-4251-9535-fbe5241fde88)

+This was a great milestone, when I finally got a triangle to render!
 ![cornel](https://github.com/allangelman/ray-tracer/assets/45411265/f1f334b9-29dc-4bb8-948e-d7f8f334afd7)

+This was a silly mistake.
+I was trying to render a cube, but I left it quaded and forgot to triangulate the mesh before exporting it as an OBJ.
+My implemntation expects the OBJs to include triangles, not quads, so the render came out like this, only displaying half of the triangles of the cube.
 ![didn'ttriangulate](https://github.com/allangelman/ray-tracer/assets/45411265/7174e225-663d-4037-a542-31472aff7d6a)

+This was a cool render I made when deciding what material to render the standford bunny in.
+Looking at it again, I would like to render this at a bigger size and with more samples at some point, because this metalic bunny looks pretty cool!
 ![interpattempt](https://github.com/allangelman/ray-tracer/assets/45411265/41e7ddd2-1d0e-46d3-a53a-34209f8ac8ed)

+This was also a milestone.
+I believe the suzanne model was the first more complicated mesh I rendered with my ray tracer!
+There were still some bugs at this point, where the mesh only rendered if there was a plane behind it, hence the pink background.
 ![susanbig](https://github.com/allangelman/ray-tracer/assets/45411265/c06dcdbc-b28e-412e-9e70-59e9395c501e)